 The participants of the citizens’ panels will be randomly selected to be a reflection of European society.
 Geographical origin, gender, age, socio-economic background and level of education will be taken into account.
 One third of each panel will be made up of young people between the ages of 16 and 25.
 Additionally, citizens’ ideas on the future of Europe can be shared here.

-The European Institute of Public Administration (EIPA) is one of the longest standing centres of expertise in European public affairs, having been established in Maastricht in 1981.
-The Institute supports the European Union, the Member States and associated countries by providing relevant and high quality services to develop public official’s capacities in dealing with EU affairs.
-EIPA has its headquarters in Maastricht and a centre in Luxembourg.
+The European Institute of Public Administration (EIPA) is one of the longest standing experts in European public affairs, having been established in Maastricht in 1981.
+Its mission is the dissemination of knowledge on EU policies related to EU public affairs to all professionals, with the key objective of further improving their skills and capabilities for efficient management of the policies.
+EIPA has its headquarters in Maastricht and an office in Luxembourg.
 Read more about EIPA.

 About Studio Europa in Maastricht